Answers to the most frequently asked

 Again, the protocol doesn't make this easy.
 In

-temporary directory, upload the files into there, then after the
+upload the files into there, then after the upload move the files

-upload move the files and/or the directory into the proper location.
+and/or the directory into the proper location.

 Why when using com.oreilly.servlet.MultipartRequest